awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

 `ssm.region.amazonaws.com`
 `ssmmessages.region.amazonaws.com`
 `ec2messages.region.amazonaws.com`
+SSM Agent initiates all connections to the Systems Manager service in the cloud\.
+For this reason, you don't need to configure your firewall to allow inbound traffic to your instances for Systems Manager\.
 For more information about calls to these endpoints, see [Reference: ec2messages, ssmmessages, and other API calls](systems-manager-setting-up-messageAPIs.md)\.

 **About Amazon VPC**